 - Password: A solely for protocol usage generated password.
 This is NOT your regular CyberGhost account password.

 Once done, please download the configuration file.
 For that please click on 'Download Configuration' and save the file on your computer.
 It's a ZIP file, which contains the following single configuration files:

-OpenVPN is a third party software which is not built into Windows and therefore needs to be downloaded from its homepage.
-Please be aware you need to download the version that fits your Windows operating system:
+OpenVPN is a third party software which is not built into Windows and therefore needs to be downloaded from its homepage (once on the site, click "SEE DETAILS" in order to access the download page).

 Save the respective installation file ('openvpn-install...') on your computer and start installation.
 When it comes to choosing single components leave all settings as you found them and click on 'Next'.